 The project supports training and materials for schools within the Flint-River watershed that commit to immersing a group of 6th – 8th grade students (options for high school expansion) in a 10-week, hands-on, placed-based, citizen science curriculum which includes the following:

-- In addition to the online series, participants will complete two face-to-face sessions to complete the training – scheduled once social distancing recommendations allow plus up to four additional support workshops throughout the year.
+- In addition to the summer institute, participants will complete two to four additional training sessions and ongoing coaching to complete the professional development throughout the school year.

 - Students will participate in at least two outdoor field study experiences, with one being water chemistry testing at a local stream.

 - Students will explore green STEM careers by communicating with local experts throughout implementation of the unit.